 - What are the social equity considerations of ageing – for example, ageism/discrimination; ensuring dignity and the human rights of older people?

-It is with pleasure that HARI invites applications for their first round of seed funding.
-Interdisciplinary applications are sought, focusing on one or more of the following six research clusters:
+It is with pleasure that HARI invites applications for the second round of seed funding.
+Interdisciplinary applications are sought, focusing on one or more of the following seven research clusters:

 - Technology and Ageing